rwanwork/sam2irs/README.md

      Copyright (C) 2016-2019 by Raymond Wan

-sam2irs is distributed under the terms of the GNU General Public License (GPL, version 3 or later) -- see the file COPYING for details.
+sam2irs is distributed under the terms of the GNU General Public License (GPL, version 3 or later) -- see the file LICENSE for details.

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts and no Back-Cover Texts.
-A copy of the license is included with the archive as COPYING.DOC.
+A copy of the license is included with the archive as LICENSE.

-Saturday, November 2, 2019